ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-## Ordering when field is Analyzed
+## Ordering when field is Searchable

-When sorting must be done on field that is marked as [Analyzed](../../indexes/using-analyzers) then due to [Lucene](https://lucene.apache.org/) limitations sorting on such a field is not supported.
-To overcome this, the solution is to create another field that is not marked as Analyzed and sort by it.
+When sorting must be done on field that is [Searchable](../../indexes/using-analyzers) then due to [Lucene](https://lucene.apache.org/) limitations sorting on such a field is not supported.
+To overcome this, the solution is to create another field that is not Searchable and sort by it.

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_6_1@Indexes\Querying\Sorting.cs /}